earthobservations/phenodata/README.rst

 For most acquisition tasks, you will have to select one of two different datasets of DWD, `annual-reporters`_ or `immediate-reporters`_.
 Further, the data partition has to be selected, it is either ``recent``, or ``historical``.

+Currently, as of 2023, the ``historical`` datasets extend from the past until 2021.
+All subsequent observations are stored within the ``recent`` dataset partition.

 The DWD publishes data in files separated by species, this means each plant's data will be in a different file.
 By default, phenodata will acquire data for